laszlof/riot/README.md

 5. Meaning compiler error messages such as "Unbalanced tag".
 The compiler now traverses the HTML with `simple-dom` having deeper understanding of the layout.

+6. IE8 support.
+But only if this comes without extra work, currently seems so.

 ## Breaking changes
 Due to following changes (on the tag syntax) a new major version number is required.